Find Grad Schools

 79 Yearly Graduations

-The Graduate Center, CUNY comes in at #2 on our list of the most popular colleges offering master's degrees in foreign languages and linguistics.
+The Graduate Center, CUNY is the 2nd most popular school in the nation for students seeking a master's degree in foreign languages & linguistics.
 Roughly 9,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $9,930 per year.
-During the 2020-2021 academic year, 79 people received their master's degree in foreign languages and linguistics from The Graduate Center.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 52% were women.
+During the most recent year for which we have data, 79 people received their master's degree in foreign languages & linguistics from The Graduate Center.
+Of these students, 62% were women and 18% were members of underrepresented racial-ethnic groups.

 #3